schnitzeltony/meta-mortsgna/README.md

     form /etc/skel.

 [recipes-image](recipes-image):
-  * All images for console / kde / lxqt / xfce ar found. allgui-images build images for all graphical environments.
+  * All images for cinnamon / console / gnome / kde / liri / lxqt / weston / xfce are found in this folder.
+    allgui-images build images for all desktop environments.

 [recipes-utils](recipes-utils):
   * udev-rules-udisks-hide-bootpart: Hide boot partition from udisks